The Most Important New Trend in SEO – Accelerated Mobile Pages (AMP)

 Would you consider implementing AMP?

 Should I include my AMP pages in my XML sitemap?
-Why is traffic and engagement increasing after implementing AMP?
+Why are traffic and engagement increasing after implementing AMP?
 I’m intrigued by AMP, should I use it?

 It depends.
 AMP is not the only way to offer users a good mobile experience.
 Responsive web design delivers a better experience to your mobile users.
 Caching and using a CDN allows you to serve fast-loading pages to your users.
 AMP would only allow you to use pre-existing content, while you would retain complete control over the content and features you’re offering to your users.